 WARNING: EACH TIME BEFORE PROGRAMMING THE MICROCONTROLLER, PLEASE UNPLUG THE MOTOR POWER.
 IF THE MOTOR HAPPENS TO RUN (FROM SOME CODE DOWNLOADED PRIOR), IT MIGHT PULL A HIGH ENOUGH CURRENT TO DAM-AGE YOUR LAPTOP.
 IF UNSURE, ASK THE DEMON-STRATOR BEFORE PLUGGING IN YOUR LAPTOP.
 My personal computer shut down a number of times due to this mishap.
-Remove the IMU (red board) and see Fig. 5.
+See Fig. 5.

 Fig. 5.
-WARNING: Unplug motor power when programming STM32
+WARNING: Unplug motor power when programming the microcontroller